Sotonye0808/gcode-returner/API_DOCUMENTATION.md

 - SVG conversion time depends on complexity
 - Consider implementing caching for repeated requests
 - Monitor memory usage with large file uploads

+## Security Considerations

+1. **HMAC Signatures**: All signed requests must include valid HMAC signatures
+2. **Origin Verification**: Requests are verified against trusted frontend origins
+3. **Data Validation**: All input data is validated before processing
+4. **Rate Limiting**: API calls are rate-limited to prevent abuse
+5. **Logging**: All requests and errors are logged for monitoring

+## Development and Testing

+For development and testing:

+1. **Signing Key**: Use the development signing key or set `FRONTEND_SIGNING_KEY` environment variable
+2. **Trusted Origins**: Localhost origins are trusted by default for development
+3. **Database**: Uses SQLite for development, can be configured for production databases
+4. **Playground Data**: All data in the playground database is for testing purposes

 For additional support or questions, please refer to the main README.md file or contact the development team.